Rebecca-Stone/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+    Document Object Model that represents the page, so that programs can change the document structure
 2. What is an event?
+    An event is also known as a trigger. it is something the user does to interact with the site
 3. What is an event listener?
+    An event listener is what catches the event/trigger. it will then cause something within the code to happen
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? to iterate over them easier
 5. What is a component?
+    A componet is a function that usually create things for us